aihphysics/terminal_rendering/readme.md

 # Terminal Renderer

 ## Info
-* This repo contains a basic example of terminal rendering.
+* This repo contains an attempt to build a 3d rendering engine for the terminal.
 * C++ extension of the example of rotating torus demonstrated by a1k0n.
-* Sphere and torus implemented, lines to come.
+* Torus, sphere, cube, and cylinder implemented with a surface iteration model.

 ## Compilation/Installation
 * Project uses CMake and should compile with standard c++ libraries.